 To discover how this website helps people, read a few of the heartfelt testimonials here:- Figurines Sculpture Testimonials

 Below is the story of how untrained, unqualified and undeterred, I rose to become a leading figure in the UK ceramics industry.

 Roger Green.
 Production Manager Royal Worcester, England.

 "Having worked at Royal Worcester for thirty five years, I have had the privilege of working with some of the finest sculptors and craftsmen in the world.
 When Peter modeled the first Celtic Princess (Tara) it revolutionized the style of china figurines.
 A new era had begun.
 In addition to that, Peter's model ‘Forty Winks’, in my opinion is the finest figure Royal Worcester has produced in a long time, and one to collect, as I have!
-I managed to get a pre-production copy in a unique color (a privilege of the job).
+I managed to get a pre-production copy in a unique colour (a privilege of the job).
 Peter is a sculptor at the pinnacle of his profession.
 The movement, bone structure and grace of his models are second to none.
 He rates with the very best".

 Tamara Bonêt, Sculptor, California, USA.

 "A lot of successful sculptors don't want to give the time of day to a new artist.
 Peter was different.
 I was so excited to have such a world class sculptor email me.
 Okay, I was a little star struck.
 Then, his regular emails continued helping me step by step.
 Some of his technical advice still rings in my ears as I sculpt my current work.
 I'm grateful to him for the encouragement given those many years ago.
 He's a great guy and artist".